 Big brands have nailed the formula for getting us to receive their messages.
 Whether it’s conscious or not, the catchy TV commercials, computer ads, and other types of media advertisements are the ones that lodge themselves inside our brains before we even know we memorized them.

 This directly applies to real estate.
-As an agent, it should be your goal to have your name pop up in a potential client’s mind, as seamlessly as a slogan or jingle, whenever buying or selling a home comes up.
+As an agent, it should be your goal to have your name pop into a potential client’s mind, as seamlessly as a slogan or jingle, whenever buying or selling a home comes up.
 One of the most effective ways to continually put your name at the forefront is by sharing on social media.

 But how much should you post?
 And where’s the balance between helpful and annoying?
 What’s the optimal amount to post to your platforms, anyway?